This page tells you about a chemotherapy drug called pentostatin. There is information about

 - Feeling or being sick is usually moderate and most likely to start within 12 to 15 hours after having treatment – it is usually easily controlled with anti sickness injections and tablets so tell your doctor or nurse if you still have sickness

-- A skin rash can happen with your first treatment and affects about 1 in 3 people (30%)
+- A skin rash affects about 1 in 3 people (30%) and may be itchy

 - Loss of appetite